dakota231/FinalProject/README.md

 I used Oracle Netbeans 11.3, Visual Studio Code 1.44, Postman 7.23, GIMP 2.10.18 on Windows and Linux Ubuntu

-The porgram let the user to create a list of things to buy the next time they go to the supermarket or any other store.
+The program let the user to create a list of things to buy the next time they go to the supermarket or any other store.
 The user can create and delete items; the items are saved to a DataFile for use anytime even if the server goes out of service for any reason.